-Failure Redemption: As a Year 3 module all marks are recorded in final year examination, there are usually no resits options.
+Failure Redemption: As a Year 3 module all marks are recorded in final year examination, there are usually no re-sits options.
 However when appropriate a supplementary re-sit exam will be made available.
+Reading List: Pullin, Andrew S, Conservation biology / Andrew S. Pullin., Cambridge University Press, 2002.ISBN: 0521644828

-Additional Notes: Delivery of both teaching and assessment will be blended including live and self-directed activities online and on-campus.
+Additional Notes: Delivery of both teaching and assessment will be blended including live and selfdirected activities online and on-campus.